Gatineau and Ottawa - Two Sides of the Same City?

 Gatineau and Ottawa sit on the northern and southern banks of the Ottawa River respectively and make the capital of Canada.
 But how similar...

-Canada is celebrating 150-year anniversary this year, so Canada's capital has been generous on various activities and attractions so far.
+Canada is celebrating its 150th anniversary this year, so Canada's capital has been generous with various activities and attractions so far.
 Among the 'biggies', Gatineau got to host the MosaiCanada 150, a stunning horticultural exhibit that I will cover in one of my next articles.
 Besides this, Gatineau created the Culture Trail that runs across Old Hull (the oldest part of the city) to acquaint visitors with its culturally significant sites and places.

 You can't get lost as the trail is well-marked with a red line (inspired by the Freedom Trail in Boston).